 The second wetlands program, the WRP, was established in the 1990 farm bill.
 It uses permanent and temporary easements and long-term agreements to protect farmed wetlands.
-Enrollment has reached more than 1,470,000 acres.
-Permanent easements account for more than 90% of the total.
+Enrollment reached almost 1.63 million acres in January 2005.
+Permanent easements account for more than 80% of the total, and have been perfected on 1.17 million acres.
 The Secretary may delegate the administration of easements to other federal or state agencies with the necessary expertise.
 Section 2201 of the 2002 farm bill reauthorizes the WRP through FY2007 and increases the enrollment cap to 2,275,000 acres, while limiting enrollment to 250,000 acres per year.
 On June 29, 2004, USDA announced a partnership initiative in Nebraska, modeled after the CREP component of the CRP, to enroll almost 19,000 acres.
 This may be a prototype for future initiatives.
 Another wetland protection program is created in Section 2101 to retire 1 million acres of small isolated agricultural wetlands as part of the CRP, and a more recent initiative taken administratively will be used to create 250,000 acres of wetlands (see the CRP discussion, above).
 (For more information about wetlands, see CRS Issue Brief IB97014, Wetland Issues, updated regularly.)